shopstage.co

 For years, our breast cancer pathology was deemed either HER2 positive or negative, but research has found that 55% of HER2-negative cancers actually contain low levels of HER2.

-Earlier this year, researchers got a standing ovation at a scientific conference after reporting results from the third phase of DESTINY-Breast04 trial for the drug trastuzumab deruxtecan (T-DXd/Enhertu®), a HER2-specific antibody-drug conjugate.
+In 2022, researchers got a standing ovation at a scientific conference after reporting results from the third phase of DESTINY-Breast04 trial for the drug trastuzumab deruxtecan (T-DXd/Enhertu®), a HER2-specific antibody-drug conjugate.
 Findings showed that women with Stage 4 breast cancer containing low levels of HER2 who were treated with T-DXd had tumors that stopped growing for five months longer than chemotherapy alone, increasing the length of survival in those patients.

 How does it work?
 T-DXd targets HER2, seeping through the tumor cell walls, and killing surrounding cancer cells as well.